mertgulerx/hospital-appointment-system-java/README.md

 <img src="images/console.png" alt="Logo" width="500" height="">
 </a>

-Designed the CLI first then built the GUI to ensure completed backend
+Designed the CLI first then built the GUI to ensure complete backend

 <a>
 <img src="images/console2.png" alt="Logo" width="500" height="">
 </a>